EasyBrizy/Brizy/docusaurus/docs/api-reference/theming.md

 - Active Color

 <br/>
-To set these variables, you need to specify them in the Brizy config under `config.ui.theme.colors` key.
+To set these variables, you need to specify them in the Editor config under `config.ui.theme.colors` key.

 ## Example